Video: Choking - Dr Golly

 The reason choking episodes can happen so easily – and to anyone – is because at the very back of our throat – the pharynx – you’ll find the opening of two tubes.
 One to let air in and out – our trachea, and one to let food down – the oesophagus.
 The trachea divides into two tubes – the left and right bronchus, to enter the lungs – so we definitely don’t want food making its way into the lungs!
 To try stop this from happening, the top of the trachea has a protective cover, which we call the larynx, or vocal cords – but we constantly open and shut them in order to breathe and talk – meaning food, liquid – or other solid objects – can find their way into the breathing tubes.
 With these inhaled foreign bodies, about 15% get stuck in the larynx or trachea, 26% in the left bronchus and 59% find their way to the right bronchus.

 This is because the right bronchus is bigger and more vertical than the left, making it easier for foreign bodies to end up down the right side.
-If a child has inhaled a foreign body, it will cause either a complete or partial blockage and the most important thing is to recognize that your child may be choking.
+If a child has inhaled a foreign body, it will cause either a complete or partial blockage and the most important thing is to recognise that your child may be choking.
 The signs that suggest a complete blockage include: your child not breathing, causing the skin to go pale or blue, your child not making any sounds and no air passing from your child’s mouth or nose – this will result in a loss of consciousness very quickly.

 First aid is crucial in this instance.
 The first thing to do is call 000 – we’ll talk about first aid and CPR a little later.